microsoft/planetary-computer-apis/README.md

 The `pcstac` project provides a STAC API which indexes Microsoft's publicly available [geospatial data](https://planetarycomputer.microsoft.com/catalog) and an API for searching through this large collection.
 The `pctiler` provides visualization and data access capabilities for the data in the Planetary Computer.

+## Azure Functions

+This repository also contains Azure Functions that provide additional endpoints for working with Planetary Computer data and metadata.
+This includes Function endpoints for generating images and animations based on STAC searches, using the tiler to render mosaiced data from Collections

 ## Collection configuration

 See [collection config](./docs/collection-config.md) for more on developing collection configurations.